rjcrter11/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  -Middleware
+  -Server-side routing

 - [ ] Describe Middleware?

+  -An array of functions that are executed in the order they are written into the server code

 - [ ] Describe a Resource?

+  -The data that an API’s endpoints are managing

 - [ ] What can the API return to help clients know if a request was successful?

+  -Status codes

 - [ ] How can we partition our application into sub-applications?

+  -By separating routers (or what I just realized a few minutes ago I probably should have done--middleware) into different files by what they are managing
+  -ie, a file for the product router and a different file for the user router

 ## Minimum Viable Product